How to Become a Principal

 Each state has different requirements for becoming a certified teacher.
 To find out specific requirements, click on your state.

-Becoming a principal is a highly important job that can affect the lives of many throughout the length of the career.
+Becoming a principal is a highly important job that can affect the lives of many people throughout an administrator's career.

 A principal is a school employee, just as a teacher, however the hours and work dates are much different.
 A principal does and should plan to work much of the summer and long hours during the school year.
 The job is difficult, but the rewards are priceless.